gary-rowe/multibit-merchant/mbm/README.md

 ## Getting started from within IDE with runtime configuration

-The main entry point to MBM is throught MultiBitMerchantService.main()
+The main entry point to MBM is through MultiBitMerchantService.main()

 Configure the runtime environment to execute in the MBM module folder (e.g. same as this file) and provide the following parameters

     server mbm.yml